2024 Solar Incentives Guide for Overland Park, KS - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the end of the current program.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, might qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local Overland Park solar panel company.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Overland Park solar panel installation expert directly.

 State & Local Solar Incentives